 \section{Introduction}

-The study on pseudomanifolds and in particular normal pseudomanifolds has been one of the central topic in combinatorial topology.
-Giving structures of such objects in combinatorial and topological viewpoint in terms of simplicial and cell complexes are being developed by various researchers over the world.
-A basic and fundamental enumerative invariant of any $n$-dimensional simplicial complex $\Delta$ is it's $f$-vector $(f_{-1},f_0,f_1,\dots, f_n)$ where $f_i$ is the number of $i$-dimensional faces of $\Delta$ for $-1\leq i\leq n$.
-The empty set is considered to be the only face of dimension -1 and so $f_{-1}=1$.
-Inequalities in the lower and upper bound conjectures involving $f_i$ has been used as a very interesting and powerful tool to analyze the interplay between $f$-vector of a complex and its geometric career.
-In 1970, a break through in this direction has been given by Walkup \cite{Walkup}.
-Inspired by \cite{Walkup}, a new combinatorial invariant $g_2(\D)$ has been defined as $g_2(\D)=f_1-(d+1)f_0+ {d+2\choose 2}$ for every $d$ dimensional simplicial complex $\D$.
-From \cite{Walkup}, we know that for a triangulated $3$-manifold $\Delta$, $g_2(\Delta)\geq 0$ with the equality when $\Delta$ is a triangulation of a stacked sphere.
-Barnette \cite{Barnette1} \cite{Barnette2} worked with the same results in higher dimensions.
-In 1987, Kalai \cite{Kalai} used the concept of rigidity and framework on graphs to establish the lower bounds of $f$-vector for normal pseudomanifolds of dimension at least three where two dimensional links were stacked sphere.
+The study of pseudomanifolds, and in particular normal pseudomanifolds, has been one of the central topics in combinatorial topology.
+Structures for such objects from a combinatorial and topological viewpoint in terms of simplicial and cell complexes are being developed by various researchers throughout the world.
+A basic and fundamental enumerative invariant of any $n$-dimensional simplicial complex, $\Delta$, is its $f$-vector $(f_{-1},f_0,f_1,\dots, f_n)$, where $f_i$ is the number of $i$-dimensional faces of $\Delta$ for $-1\leq i\leq n$.
+The empty set is considered to be the only face of dimension $-1$.
+Inequalities in the lower and upper bound conjectures involving $f_i$ have been used as a very interesting and powerful tool to analyze the interplay between the $f$-vector of a complex and its geometric carrier.
+In 1970, a breakthrough in this direction was given by Walkup \cite{Walkup}.
+Inspired by \cite{Walkup}, a new combinatorial invariant $g_2(\D)$ has been defined as $g_2(\D)=f_1-(d+1)f_0+ {d+2\choose 2}$ for every $d$-dimensional simplicial complex $\D$.
+From \cite{Walkup}, it is known that for a triangulated $3$-manifold $\Delta$, $g_2(\Delta)\geq 0$ with the equality occurring when $\Delta$ is a triangulation of a stacked sphere.
+Barnette \cite{Barnette1, Barnette2} achieved the same results in higher dimensions.
+In 1987, Kalai \cite{Kalai} used the concept of rigidity and framework on graphs to establish the lower bounds of $f$-vector for normal pseudomanifolds of dimension at least three, where 2-dimensional links were triangulated spheres.